Health Encyclopedia

 • Many things affect how drinks will affect you.
 These include:

-• If you've eaten
+• If you've eaten.

-• How fast you drink
+• How fast you drink.

-• Your weight
+• Your weight.

-• Medicines you are taking
+• Medicines you are taking.

-• If you have a chronic disease
+• Having a chronic disease.

-• If you are male or female
+• Whether you are male or female.

-• How old you are
+• How old you are.

 Symptoms of alcohol intoxication